 Early deliveries may not be easy but are increasingly common and perfectly normal.
-Even though a preterm baby demands for special healthcare needs, if given proper care and nutrients, would be indistinguishable from a full-term baby.
+Pregnancy is a lot and concepts like post-term birth or PROM that make the journey more hectic.
+Even though preterm baby demands for special healthcare needs, if given proper care and nutrients, would be indistinguishable from a full-term baby.

-However, there are a few guidelines that need to be kept in mind to aid in the process of normal growth of premature babies.
+However, there are a few guidelines that need to be kept in mind with respect to premature baby care to aid in the process of growth.

 #1 Breast Milk Is The Best